usm-games/usmglauncher/README.md

 # USM Games Launcher

-This launcher was initially made for the Nerdonomicon 2019, Valparaíso, Chile to launch the games made by member of our initiative.
+This launcher was initially made for the Nerdonomicon 2019, Valparaíso, Chile to launch the games made by members of our initiative.

 ## Build